By Don Koenig

 1Jo 5:13 These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.

 I also get tired of teachers telling people that if they were truly saved they would not be in bondage to sin.
-They then insinuate that these people were never truly saved and they need to come down again at their altar call or rally and this time "really mean it" when they confess Jesus as Lord and this time "really get saved"!
+They then insinuate that these people were never truly saved and they need to come down again at their altar call or rally, but this time "really mean it" when they confess Jesus as Lord, and this time "really get saved"!

 The truth is, there is absolutely nothing a person can do to earn salvation.
 Contrary to what some national Christian leaders have said, there is no greater amount of selling out to Jesus or commitment to make Him Lord of your life that can bring about salvation.
 The sanctification process that brings us to reject sin and to do His will comes after we are saved.
 It comes by works of the Spirit as we allow Him to work in us through our own free will.
 If salvation is a free gift from God, it is free, with no strings attached.
 That is what the good news is all about!